cellularXdataset/cellularXdataset.github.io/index.md

 - Time Series
 - Geospatial Data

 #### Typical Data Point

 <!-- width: half -->
 <!-- info: Provide an example of a typical data point and describe what makes
-it typical.

-**Use additional notes to capture any other relevant information or considerations.** -->
+it typical. **Use additional notes to capture any other relevant information or considerations.** -->

-Below are examples of kind data in the cellularX dataset.
+**Below are examples of kind data in the cellularXreal dataset.**

 - Time series data in cellularXreal dataset, containing missing values.

 <img src="https://raw.githubusercontent.com/KMdsy/figurebed/master/img/image-20230531162154445.png" alt="Time series data in cellularXreal dataset"  />